 - Cut your foam core to fit (or use very thin plywood)

-- “Upholster” the foam core, pulling your fabric tightly around the edges and glue in place
+- “Upholster” the foam core, pulling your fabric tightly around the edges and glue in place on the back

-- Arrange ribbon in a random/grid pattern and affix to back of board using glue
+- Arrange ribbon in a random/grid pattern and affix to back of board using glue (pull the ribbon very taught)

 - Select where you want the buttons to go (where two ribbons cross) and pierce the foam core